slerman12/Help-me/3-Disproof.md

 The threat meanwhile is that if the demands aren't met, 6 years of life will be wasted.
 All the money that could've been made trusting some other institution or working elsewhere — miniature expenses.
 Instead, serving their demands — usually engineering work, not research — always took priority — spit on — so what if it benefited them and not me.
 And all the life experiences that were missed — 6 years — for the sake of indenturment and trauma — collateral damage.

-The demands were not reasonable, and in agglomeration inhumane.
+The demands were not reasonable, and in agglomeration inhumane — gavels slammed without just cause just because the independent pieces of policy tell them to, just doing their jobs.